lucyrunner/AV-cybersecurity/README.md

 # 🚗💥 PPO and Adversarial Attacks on ACC Environment

 Clean implementation of the simplified 1D Adaptive Cruise Control (ACC) environment with PPO training and adversarial attacks (FGSM and OIA).
+This codebase is inspired by a research paper.

 ## 📁 Project Structure